Diffusion Models are Efficient Data Generators for Human Mesh Recovery

-To resolve the problem, we construct the input of ControlNet by taking advantage of the 3D human parametric model, SMPL-X. There exist several large-scale human motion capture databases \cite{amass, bedlam} with diverse body poses and shapes in SMPL-X format.
-Thanks to the disentanglement of the pose and shape parameters of the SMPL-X model, we can even recombine the two parameters to generate a human mesh that does not exist in the databases.
-For example, an overweight man doing an extremely difficult yoga pose.
-Upon getting the simulated camera parameters aforementioned in~\cref{method:init_gen} and 3D human mesh from SMPL-X, we can render an existing 3D human mesh into the image plane, as such, getting the corresponding surce normal map.
-Notably, the surface normal map is proven to be crucial to generating accurate body shapes and orientation.
+Upon getting the simulated camera parameters aforementioned in~\cref{method:init_gen} and 3D human mesh from SMPL-X, we can render an existing 3D human mesh into the image plane by using perspective projection, as such, getting the corresponding source normal map, depth map, and 2D keypoint heatmap.
+Notably, the surface normal map is proven to be crucial to generating accurate body shapes and orientation, and the keypoint heatmap and depth map are useful for improving the alignment between the input body pose and the generated image.

 \myparagraph{Human $\&$ scene positioning.} We offer an optional flexible background selection feature, allowing users to generate scenes based on text prompts solely or in conjunction with background-free keypoint heatmaps, depth maps, and normal maps.
-To integrate specific backgrounds, we randomly select scene meshes from the ScanNet++ dataset~\cite{scannet++} and utilize Octree~\cite{octree} to partition the room mesh into discrete voxels.
+To integrate specific backgrounds, we randomly select scene meshes from the ScanNet++ dataset~\cite{scannet++}.
+We first utilize Octree~\cite{octree} to partition the room mesh into discrete voxels.
 With vertex-level classification annotations, we efficiently identify ground plane normals and height to anchor the human mesh.
 We randomly allocate human mesh within unoccupied areas of the voxel space.
 Subsequently, we refine human mesh positioning by optimizing the translation using the Chamfer distance to preclude inter-mesh collisions.
 Finally, we simulate a random camera perspective.
-The intrinsic matrix is obtained with previous rules, while the extrinsic matrix is crafted using a random azimuth angle.
+The intrinsic matrix is obtained with the previous rules, while the extrinsic matrix is crafted using a random azimuth angle.
 We sample the camera's height range [-1m, +1m] relative to the pelvis height, and look at a random point on the human torso, to achieve a realistic viewpoint.
 The visualization results can be seen in the appendix.